chrissimpkins/cinder/docs/index.md

 ### Add Your Own CSS Stylesheets

 Create a `css` directory inside your `docs` directory and add your CSS files.
-You can overwrite any of the Cinder styles in your CSS files.
+You can overwrite any of the Cindercone styles in your CSS files.
 Then include your CSS files in the `mkdocs.yml` file with the `extra_css` field:

 <pre><code class="yaml">site_name: [YOURPROJECT]
-theme_dir: cinder
+theme_dir: cindercone
 extra_css:
   - "css/mystyle.css"
   - "css/myotherstyle.css"